ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 ## Overview {#overview}

 The protocol is executed by a large set of clients and a small set of servers.
 We call the servers the *aggregators*.
-Each client holds a set of measurements (e.g., counts of some user behavior).
-Given the set of measurements x[1], ..., x[n] held by n users, the goal is to compute y = F(x[1], ..., x[n]) for some aggregation function F, while revealing nothing else about the measurements.
+Each client's input to the protocol is a set of measurements (e.g., counts of some user behavior).
+Given the input set of measurements x[1], ..., x[n] held by n users, the goal is to compute y = F(x[1], ..., x[n]) for some aggregation function F, while revealing nothing else about the measurements.

 ### Secret sharing

 Prio achieves this goal using additive secret sharing.
-Rather than send its input in the clear, each client "splits" its input into a sequence of "shares" and sends a share to each of the aggregators.
-This secret-sharing procedure has two important properties: first, it is impossible to deduce the input given only a proper subset of the shares; and second, it allows the aggregators to compute the final output by first adding up their input shares locally, then combining the results to obtain the final output.
+Rather than send its input in the clear, each client "splits" its measurements into a sequence of "shares" and sends a share to each of the aggregators.
+This secret-sharing procedure has two important properties: first, it is impossible to deduce the measurement given only a proper subset of the shares; and second, it allows the aggregators to compute the final output by first adding up their measurements shares locally, then combining the results to obtain the final output.

 Consider an illustrative example.
 Suppose there are three clients and two aggregators.
-Each client holds a single measurement in the form of a positive integer I, and our goal is to compute the sum of the measurements of all clients.
-Each client first maps its I into a Prio input x (in this case, x and I will be the same, but in more complicated cases, x might consist of multiple measurements).
-Using an additive secret-sharing scheme, the first client splits its input x[1] into a pair of integers x[1,1] and x[1,2] for which x[1] = x[1,1] + x[1,2] modulo a prime p.
+Each client i holds a single measurement in the form of a positive integer x[i], and our goal is to compute the sum of the measurements of all clients.
+Using an additive secret-sharing scheme, the first client splits its measurement x[1] into a pair of integers x[1,1] and x[1,2] for which x[1] = x[1,1] + x[1,2] modulo a prime p.
 (For convenience, we will omit the the "mod p" in the rest of this section.)
 It then uploads x[1,1] to one sever x[1,2] to the other.
-The second client splits its input x[2] into x[2,1] and x[2,2], uploads them to the servers, and so on.
+The second client splits its measurement x[2] into x[2,1] and x[2,2], uploads them to the servers, and so on.

-Now the first aggregator is in possession of input shares x[1,1], x[2,1], and x[3,1], and the second aggregator is in possession of input shares x[1,2], x[2,2], and x[3,2].
-Each aggregator computes the sum of its input shares.
+Now the first aggregator is in possession of shares x[1,1], x[2,1], and x[3,1], and the second aggregator is in possession of shares x[1,2], x[2,2], and x[3,2].
+Each aggregator computes the sum of its  shares.
 Let A[1] denote the first aggregator's share of the sum and let A[2] denote the second aggregator's share of the sum.
 In the last step, aggregators combine their sum shares to obtain the final output y = A[1] + A[2].
 This is correct